onramper/docs/docs/API-Reference.md

 ## Steps

-The purchase flow is split in different steps, and depends on the gateway used for the transaction.
+The purchase flow is split in different steps, and depends on the onramp used for the transaction.
 Users should complete all steps to make a successful purchase.

 ##### First step

-You will find the first step to execute in the attribute `nextStep` of the available gateway selected from the `/rate` response and the following steps as the response of the executed step.
+You will find the first step to execute in the attribute `nextStep` of the available onramp selected from the `/rate` response and the following steps as the response of the executed step.

 If you want to attach a custom object to the transaction started by users, then you should append it to the body of the `POST` request of the first step (usually a `form` a `wait` step).
 You should add your custom object under the key `partnerContext` in the request body.
 In case the first step is a `form` step, the `partnerContext` key will be next to the other requested fields.

 ##### Purchase flow

 1. First we call to `/gateways` to get a list of the cryptos, currencies and payment methods availables.
-2. Once we have selected the `fromCurrency`, the `toCurrency`, the `paymentMethod` and the `amount` we want to buy, we make a call to `/rates` to know which gateways are availables for that combination.
+2. Once we have selected the `fromCurrency`, the `toCurrency`, the `paymentMethod` and the `amount` we want to buy, we make a call to `/rates` to know which onramps are availables for that combination.
-3. If the amount is enough to give us at least one gateway available, we can start the process of buying crypto.
+3. If the amount is enough to give us at least one onramp available, we can start the process of buying crypto.
 If not, we should make another call fixing one of the errors described in the attribute `error`.
-4. Now that we have selected the gateway we want to use, we should check the attribute `nextStep` to know which is the first step to start with the purchase flow.
+4. Now that we have selected the onramp we want to use, we should check the attribute `nextStep` to know which is the first step to start with the purchase flow.
 5. Here you have a ([list of posible steps](#steps)) and instructions to how to execute them.
 6. Once we complete a step, we will get a new step on the response.
 We will keep executing steps until the flow is finished.